andypswanepoel/resuable-components/header/component-readme-template.md

 This will hide the header component.

 **header.defineHooks({custom_hooks})**
-This can be used to pass the custom hooks to the tab component.
+This can be used to pass the custom hooks to the header component.